PlayFab/PythonSdk/README.md

 This is a community supported SDK.

 For new and existing users, you can use the current version as it is.
-The team at Microsoft would no longer be providing official support for users who use this SDK.
+The team at Microsoft would no longer be providing official support for those using this SDK.
 You can continue to get community support and updates at [PlayFab forums](https://community.playfab.com/index.html).

 We are currently looking for reliable community partners to provide long-term support for this SDK.
 If you are interested to take ownership and provide future maintenance, let us know.